ACT (test)

-The ACT (/eɪ.siː.tiː/; originally an abbreviation of American College Testing) is a standardized test used for college admissions in the United States.
+ACT (/ˈeɪ.ˌsiː.ˌtiː/) is a standardized test used for college admissions in the United States.
 It is administered by ACT, Inc., a for-profit organization of the same name.
 The ACT test covers three academic skill areas: English, mathematics, and reading.
 It also offers optional scientific reasoning and direct writing tests.
 It is accepted by many four-year colleges and universities in the United States as well as more than 225 universities outside of the U.S.

 The multiple-choice test sections of the ACT (all except the optional writing test) are individually scored on a scale of 1–36.
 In addition, a composite score consisting of the rounded whole number average of the scores for English, reading, and math is provided.

-The ACT was first introduced in November 1959 by University of Iowa professor Everett Franklin Lindquist as a competitor to the Scholastic Aptitude Test (SAT).
+The ACT was first introduced in November 1959 by University of Iowa professor Everett Franklin Lindquist as a competitor to the SAT.
 The ACT originally consisted of four tests: English, Mathematics, Social Studies, and Natural Sciences.
 In 1989, however, the Social Studies test was changed into a Reading section (which included a social sciences subsection), and the Natural Sciences test was renamed the Science Reasoning test, with more emphasis on problem-solving skills as opposed to memorizing scientific facts.
 In February 2005, an optional Writing Test was added to the ACT.
-By the fall of 2017, computer-based ACT tests were available for school-day testing in limited school districts of the US, with greater availability expected in fall of 2018.
+By late 2017, computer-based ACT tests were available for school-day testing in limited school districts of the US, with greater availability in late 2018.
 In July 2024, the ACT announced that the test duration was shortened; the science section, like the writing one, would become optional; and online testing would be rolled out nationally in spring 2025 and for school-day testing in spring 2026.